hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 ## HTTP server

 Use [warp](https://hackage.haskell.org/package/warp).
 It implements WAI.
 If you're coming from Python, WAI is Haskell's WSGI.
-Or Haskell's Rack.
+Or Ruby's Rack.
 Or Perl's PSGI.

 ## HTTP framework